Kickstarter Late Pledge: Guide to Extending Crowdfunding Success

 Here is a collection of the most frequently asked questions and their answers to deepen your understanding of the Late Pledge feature.

-Why are the Late Pledge being introduced?
+Why was Late Pledge introduced?

-How will Late Pledge benefit creators?
+How does Late Pledge benefit creators?

 Successful campaigns can keep collecting funds even after the official closing.
 This allows you to potentially reach stretch goals, generate more buzz, and ultimately bring your project to life with additional resources.